Offering apprenticeships gives employers the opportunity to develop your workforce and attract the best talent.

 An apprentice will spend most of their time working in your business carrying out on-the-job training.
 They should also be given time to complete coursework, either in college on day release or delivery in the workplace.

-Minimum hourly rate in first year: £4.15 from April 2020.
+The minimum hourly rate in the first year is £5.28 per hour (from April 2023).
 When the apprentice moves into their 2nd year, their hourly rate is the minimum wage for their age.
 Apprentices must have a training plan that equates to 20% of their contracted hours learning their trade.
 This is usually 1 day per week in college but, depending on experience and the sector, this can be negotiated.

 Employers with a pay bill of less than £3m per year do not pay the apprenticeship levy.
 From April 2019, the Government will pay at least 95% of the apprenticeship training and assessment costs.
 Employers make a 5% cash contribution (co-investment) to the cost if the apprentice is aged 19+.
 Employers do not pay a contribution for apprentices aged 16-18 years old.